-Because the R3 Mini was lighter, I thought it would have lower performance specs, but I was kind of wrong.
+I thought that because the R3 Mini was lighter, it would have lower performance specs, but I was completely wrong.

 The enSkate R3 Mini has a 10S1P 90Wh battery which means you can safely take it on an airline.
 But not only that, considering the size of the battery, it can still reach up to 12.4 miles (20km) on a single charge.

 In comparison, this is more range than the Boosted Mini S and only slightly less than the upgraded Mini X.